kns365/microservice/src/msa/README.md

 ## The series of services:
 Sleuth to tracking transaction log
+Spring AOP: add HystrixCommand for all rest controller (not working)

 - ### 1/ Gallery service 1-8101
 - ### 2/ Gallery service 2-8102